-Cabbage curry recipe – A simple cabbage masala curry to go with rice or chapathi.
-Cabbage can be used to make a variety of Indian food like paratha, curry, stir fry, raita, kootu, chutney, vada, soup, salad and kofta.
-This cabbage curry recipe is a good addition to the menu since it is healthy, simple, quick to make and tastes delicious.
+Cabbage curry recipe – A simple cabbage masala curry made with cabbage, peas & spices.
+Cabbage is used to make a variety of Indian recipes like paratha, curry, stir fry, raita, kootu, chutney, vada, soup, salad and kofta.
+This cabbage curry recipe is very basic and is made with almost pantry staples.

 Simple cabbage curry recipe

-- 1 tbsp. oil or as needed
+- 1 tbsp oil or as needed

-- ½ tsp cumin / jeera
+- ½ tsp cumin or jeera

-- ¼ to ½ tsp mustard
+- ½ tsp mustard seeds

-- 1 large thinly sliced onion
+- 1 large onion thinly sliced (optional)

-- 1 large finely chopped tomato
+- 1 large tomato finely chopped (optional)

 - salt as needed